 Simple English definitions for legal terms

-Read a random definition: forum rei
+Read a random definition: competitive civil-service examination

 A family limited partnership (FLP) is a way for families to start a business or plan their estate.
 It has general partners who manage the business and limited liability partners who only invest in the business.
 This allows some family members to run the business while others can still make money from it.
 FLPs can also be used to gift shares to family members in a tax-friendly way.
 However, FLPs can have liability issues and can only be used for investment and real estate assets.